 The Feed offers coaching and employment opportunities in catering to people who have been homeless.
 We support them towards employment by providing training and work experience.
 When you eat with us you get more than just good food, you empower homeless people to live a fulfilling life of their choice through coaching and catering.

 Barry, what motivated you to start your social enterprise?

-After taking some time to go traveling, I returned to my hometown of Norwich more open hearted and determined to make change.
-I gained employment within the homeless sector but I became frustrated at the lack of provision for single homeless people and felt that I could develop a business that could maximise opportunities and make more lasting change.
+After taking some time to go travelling, I returned to my hometown of Norwich more open-hearted and determined to make change.
+I gained employment within the homeless sector.
+But I became frustrated at the lack of provision for single homeless people and felt that I could develop a business that could maximise opportunities and make more lasting change.

 Why are you passionate about this cause?

-1 in 10 people in the UK are homeless in their lifetime; there has been a 13% increase over the last year.
+One in ten people in the UK are homeless in their lifetime; there has been a 13% increase over the last year.
 This should not be the case in an affluent western society.
 Homelessness is not just a lack of bricks and mortar.
 It is often a symptom of underlying social problems, including family breakdown, poor mental and physical health, drug abuse, low skills, unemployment and poverty.